-To realize future health care, biomedical engineers that are trained on the crossroad of engineering and medical and biological sciences are required.
+Biomedical engineers, who are trained on the crossroads of engineering and medical and biologica sciences, are required to realize future health care.
 As a student, you will be trained to work in multidisciplinary teams, to have a broad overview, to create innovative devices and to perform research that forms a basis for better and more sustainable healthcare (in terms of costs and manpower).
 You will be both researcher and designer, the best basis for an academic professional.

 You will study topics in the field of imaging techniques (like MRI, PET,CT), robot design, prosthetics and orthotics, implants and artificial organs, tissue engineering and biomaterials, as well as aspects of medical ethics.
 During the programme, you will work on real-life problems, such as designing artificial heart valves that last longer, studying the process of joint implant ingrowth by bone, automatic analysis of MRI images to check for abnormalities.